-What Is Back End Web Development?
+What Is Backend Web Development?

-Back end development is a form of development focused on how websites work in relation to their servers.
-There are three aspects of back end web development, which is the server, application, and database.
-The code written by back end developers is what allows the database to communicate with the browser.
+Backend development is a form of development focused on how websites work in relation to their servers.
+There are three aspects of backend web development, which is the server, application, and database.
+The code written by backend developers is what allows the database to communicate with the browser.

-Differences Between Front End and Back End Development
+Differences Between Front End and Backend Development

 On the other hand, backend developers have to do work that isn’t as readily noticed.
 In the simplest terms, backend development involves any form of coding that isn’t related to the user interface of the website.
-While you may not notice or recognize the efforts that go into back end development, that doesn’t mean it is any less important.
-In fact, most code that exists is backended code and it sets the framework that allows for websites and interactive elements of webpages to work properly.
+While you may not notice or recognize the efforts that go into backend development, that doesn’t mean it is any less important.
+In fact, most code that exists is backended code and it sets the framework that allows for websites and interactive elements of web pages to work properly.

 Full Stack Development

-Another form of development commonly associated with back end web developers is full stack development.
+Another form of development commonly associated with backend web developers is full stack development.
 A full stack developer is a programmer with a wide range of skills.
-They have responsibilities encompassing both front end and back end development.
+They have responsibilities encompassing both front end and backend development.

-Due to the requirements of the job, full stack developers must learn everything that both front end and back end developers know, which includes the various programming languages associated with both fields.
+Due to the requirements of the job, full stack developers must learn everything that both front end and backend developers know, which includes the various programming languages associated with both fields.

 This is a popular field among coding students, especially those who attend coding bootcamps.
-As a full stack developer, students can choose their courses—whether they want to work as a front end or back end developer—and it gives them more career opportunities upon graduation.
+As a full stack developer, students can choose their courses—whether they want to work as a front end or backend developer—and it gives them more career opportunities upon graduation.

-Responsibilities of a Back End Developer
+Responsibilities of a Backend Developer

-A back end developer’s job varies significantly based on the size of the company they work with, the application they’re working on, and much more.
-In most cases, back end developers that work in web development focus on building the logic behind the applications they create.
+A backend developer’s job varies significantly based on the size of the company they work with, the application they’re working on, and much more.
+In most cases, backend developers that work in web development focus on building the logic behind the applications they create.

-All of the work involved in handling, managing, and using that data is the work of a back end developer.
-It isn’t until the data reaches a point where it relates to an interactive element of a webpage or application that it transitions back into being relevant to be a front end developer.
+All of the work involved in handling, managing, and using that data is the work of a backend developer.
+It isn’t until the data reaches a point where it relates to an interactive element of a web page or application that it transitions back into being relevant to be a front end developer.

-Back end developers do more than just work on the logic behind the user interface of webpages, though.
+Backend developers do more than just work on the logic behind the user interface of web pages, though.
 They may find themselves working on the architecture of a system to ensure everything runs smoothly and efficiently.

-Back End Developer’s Skills
+Backend Developer’s Skills

-There are a few important things that back end web developers need to know in order to be successful.
+There are a few important things that backend web developers need to know in order to be successful.
 The first thing they need is a strong understanding of SQL and databases.
 As a developer, it is in the job to read, write, and process the data that comes from a database.
 Having skills in SQL is extremely vital.

-For people new to programming and who are curious about how it is used for back end web development, PHP is a great beginner language because it is forgiving when it comes to errors and it offers many resources to help you learn.
+For people new to programming and who are curious about how it is used for backend web development, PHP is a great beginner language because it is forgiving when it comes to errors and it offers many resources to help you learn.

 Python – Python is one of the fastest-growing programming languages in the world.
 Due to its versatility, the language is used for both desktop and web development.
 Similar to Java, there are several guides available and the language is becoming more accessible as developers are adopting it for their applications and projects.
 Like the other entries in this list, Python is a high-level programming language, which means it is closer to human language and further from machine language.

 One of the main reasons why Python is growing in popularity is due to its comprehensible syntax compared to other programming languages.
 Another language that Python shares similarities with is Ruby.
 Both languages are open-source, dynamically typed, and object-oriented.
 The only difference is that Python has more users and Ruby is slowly declining in its userbase.